mgord9518/aisap/README.md

   -v, --verbose    Be verbose (NEI)
   -l, --list-perms List permissions to be granted by the AppImage's profile

-  --file     Add file to sandbox
+  --example  Show usage examples
-  --device   Allow sandbox to access additional device files --socket   Allow sandbox to access additional sockets --share    Add share to sandbox (eg: network)
+  --device   Allow sandbox to access additional device files --file     Give sandbox access to a file or directory --share    Add share to sandbox (eg: network) --socket   Allow sandbox to access additional sockets

-  --level    Change base level of sandbox (min: 0, max: 3)

-  --profile  Manually specify an INI format permissions profile for the AppImage
+  --level    Change base level of sandbox (min: 0, max: 3) --profile  Manually specify an INI format permissions profile for the AppImage
 ```

 ## Sandboxing levels
 Sandboxing levels allow for a base configuration of system files to grant by default.
-For AppImages that lack an internal profile with aisap, the default is 1.
+For AppImages that lack an internal profile with aisap, the default is 3 (which will likely cause the app not to work at all, so it is reccomended to launch using the command line flags to grant access to required permissions or to create a profile).

 `Level 0` lacks sandboxing entirely, it does the exact same thing as simply launching the AppImage directly

-`Level 1` is the most lenient sandbox, it gives access to many system files but still restricts home files
+`Level 1` is the most lenient sandbox, it gives access to almost all system and device files but still restricts home files

 `Level 2` is intended to be the target for most GUI apps when creating a profile.
-It gives access to common system files, restricts device files and home files
+It gives access to common system files like fonts and themes, restricts device files and home files

 `Level 3` is the most strict.
-It only grants access to very basic system files (binaries, libraries and themes).
+It only grants access to very basic system files (binaries and libraries).
 It should mainly be used for console applications

 ## API:
 ### Mount
 ```
 Mount(src string, dest string, offset) error
 ```
-MountAppImage mounts the requested AppImage file path (src) to the destination directory (dest).
+Mount mounts the requested AppImage file path (src) to the destination directory (dest).
 This typically shouldn't need to be used as `NewAppImage()` will automatically mount the AppImage
 ### Unmount
 ```
 Unmount(ai *AppImage) error
 ```
-UnmountAppImage (shockingly) unmounts the requested AppImage.
+Unmount (shockingly) unmounts the requested AppImage.
 Note that this is an AppImage struct, which is created by the `NewAppImage()` function.
 This function needs to be used before using `os.Exit()` or /tmp will be trashed with mounted AppImages
 ### Run
 ```
 Run(ai *AppImage, args []string) error
 ```
 Run executes the AppImage without any sandboxing.
 However, it still automatically creates a private home directory for the AppImage
-### Wrap
+### Sandbox
 ```
 Sandbox(ai *AppImage, args []string) error
 ```